cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

                 return Z_cand
             ctr += 1
 ~~~

+The values of the non-square Z only depend on the curve.
+The algorithm above
+results in a value of Z = 2 for Curve25519 and Z=-1 for Ed448.

 The following code maps a field element r to an encoded field element which
 is a valid u-coordinate of a Montgomery curve with curve parameter A.